nextcloud/documentation/developer_manual/templates.rst

 .. note::
   Templates must not contain database queries!
 All data should be passed to the template as a variable.

 It's actually pretty simple.
-Lets assume we got these two templates
+For instance take a look at this example:

 **index.php**